-5. Pressure sensitive plastic tape: PSP tape production and total plant capacity, 1974-76 A-15 6.
-Pressure sensitive plastic tape more than 1-3/8 inches in width, not exceeding 4 mils in thickness: U.S. production, producers' shipments, and exports, by types, 1973-76, January-May 1976, and January-May 1977 A-16 7.
-Pressure sensitive plastic tape more than 1-3/8 inches in width, not exceeding 4 mils in thickness: U.S. imports for consumption, by sources and by types, 1973-76, January-May 1976, and January-May 1977 A-19 8.
-Pressure sensitive plastic tape: Average number of employees in U.S. facilities producing pressure sensitive plastic tape, total and production and related workers engaged in the manufacture of all products, all pressure sensitive plastic tape, and PSP tape more than 1-3/8 inches in width, not exceeding 4 mils in thickness, 1973-76, January-May A-22 9.
-1976, and January-May 1977 Man-hours worked in estab- Pressure sensitive plastic tape: Man-hours worked in estab- lishments producing PSP tape, by products, 1973-76, January-May 1976, and January-May 1977 A-22 10.
-Pressure sensitive plastic tape: Aggregate profit-and-loss experience of 3 U.S. producers on all pressure sensitive plastic tape and on pressure sensitive plastic tape more than 1-3/8 inches in width, not exceeding 4 mils in thick- 11. ness, 1973-76, January-March 1976, and January-March 1977 Pressure sensitive plastic tape: Profit-and-loss experience of 3 U.S. producers on all pressure sensitive plastic tape, 1973-76, January-March 1976, and January-March 1977 A-25 A-26 12.
-Pressure sensitive plastic tape: Profit-and-loss experience of 3 U.S. producers on pressure sensitive plastic tape more than 1-3/8 inches in width, not exceeding 4 mils in thickness, 1973-76, January-March 1976, and January- March 1977 A-28 13.
-Pressure sensitive plastic tape: Average unit cost of pro- duction of 2 domestic producers on pressure sensitive plastic tape ranging from 2.0 to 2.6 mils in thickness, 2 inches in width, and 55 yards in length, by types, 1974-76, and January-March 1977 A-31 14.
-Pressure sensitive plastic tape: Investment of U.S. producers in all production facilities in the establishments in which pressure sensitive plastic tape is produced, and invest- ment in the assets employed in the production of pressure 15. sensitive plastic tape, 1973-76 Pressure sensitive plastic tape: Investment of 4 U.S. producers in all production facilities in the estab- lishments in which pressure sensitive plastic tape is A-33 produced, 1973-76 A-34
+P 5.
+Pressure sensitive plastic tape: PSP tape production and total plant capacity, 1974-76 A 6.
+Pressure sensitive plastic tape more than 1-3/8 inches in width, not exceeding 4 mils in thickness: U.S. production, producers' shipments, and exports, by types, 1973-76, January-May 1976, and January-May 1977 A 7.
+Pressure sensitive plastic tape more than 1-3/8 inches in width, not exceeding 4 mils in thickness: U.S. imports for consumption, by sources and by types, 1973-76, January-May 1976, and January-May 1977 A 8.
+Pressure sensitive plastic tape: Average number of employees in U.S. facilities producing pressure sensitive plastic tape, total and production and related workers engaged in the manufacture of all products, all pressure sensitive plastic tape, and PSP tape more than 1-3/8 inches in width, not exceeding 4 mils in thickness, 1973-76, January-May 9.
+1976, and January-May 1977 Pressure sensitive plastic tape: Man-hours worked in establishments producing PSP tape, by products, 1973-76, A 10.
+January-May 1976, and January-May 1977 A 11.
+Pressure sensitive plastic tape: Profit-and-loss experience of 3 U.S. producers on all pressure sensitive plastic tape.
+A 12.
+1973-76, January-March 1976, and January-March 1977 Pressure sensitive plastic tape: Profit-and-loss experience of 3 U.S. producers on pressure sensitive plastic tape more than 1-3/8 inches in width, not exceeding 4 mils in thickness, 1973-76, January-March 1976, and January-March 1977 A 13.
+Pressure sensitive plastic tape: Average unit cost of production of 2 domestic producers on pressure sensitive plastic tape ranging from 2.0 to 2.6 mils in thickness, 2 inches in width, and 55 yards in length, by types, 1974-76, and January-March 1977 A A 14.
+Pressure sensitive plastic tape: Investment of U.S. producers in all production facilities in the establishments in which pressure sensitive plastic tape is produced, and investment in the assets employed in the production of pressure sensitive plastic tape, 1973-76 15.
+Pressure sensitive plastic tape: Investment of 4 U.S. producers in all production facilities in the establishments in which pressure sensitive plastic tape is A produced, 1973-76 Α